elijahmuraoka/ImageProcessor/README.md

 # Design Overview
-**public interface IPCommand:** This class represents any command that can be executed on a specific image.
+**Interface IPCommand (public):** This class represents any command that can be executed on a specific image.
-* **public class VerticalFlip implements IPCommand:** This class represents the command that is used to flip an image vertically.
+* **Class VerticalFlip (public):** This class represents the command that is used to flip an image vertically.
-* **public class HorizontalFlip implements IPCommand:** This class represents the command that is used to flip an image Horizontally.
+* **Class HorizontalFlip (public):** This class represents the command that is used to flip an image Horizontally.
-* **public class GreyScale implements IPCommand:** This class represents the command that is used to create a greyscale version of an image according to a specific channel.
+* **Class GreyScale (public):** This class represents the command that is used to create a greyscale version of an image according to a specific channel.
 Either red, blue, green, value, intensity or luma.
-* **public class ChangeBrightness implements IPCommand:** This class represents the command that is used to change the brightness of a certain image.
+* **Class ChangeBrightness (public):** This class represents the command that is used to change the brightness of a certain image.
 This means all RGB values increase or decrease by a set increment amount.

 **public interface IPController:** The Image Processor's controller interface which supports the 'go' method used to run the application and transmit inputs and outputs between the view and the model.
 * **public class IPControllerImpl implements IPController:** An implementation of the Image Processor controller interface used to process user inputs and communicate between the model and view.
 Specifically, this controller supports and can apply any operation provided from its list of commands (See Commands section below).